varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   The HTTP status message returned by the server.

 beresp.cacheable
   True if the request resulted in a cacheable response.
-A response is considered cacheable if it has no Set-Cookies or Authentication, and the HTTP status code is 200, 203, 300, 301, 302, 404 or 410. beresp.cacheable is writable.
+A response is considered cacheable if HTTP status code is 200, 203, 300, 301, 302, 404 or 410 and pass wasn't called in vcl_recv.
+If however, both the TTL and the grace time for the response are 0 beresp.cacheable will be 0.

+  beresp.cacheable is writable.

 beresp.ttl